jiaming-sec/splunk-certifications/splunk-core-user/intro-to-splunk.md

 ## Exploring Events

-Events are returned in reverse chronological order
+Events are returned in reverse chronological order (showing the newest event first).